Time-Of-Day Rate 7

 When you and your neighbors wait until off-peak hours to use most of your energy, it helps everyone by stabilizing costs and protecting the electric grid – especially during really hot or cold weather.

-To encourage our customers to use most of their electricity before noon, after 8 p.m. or on the weekends we have new pricing for the Time-of-Day Rate 7.
-This new rate became effective on July 1, 2018.
+To encourage our customers to use most of their electricity before noon, after 8 p.m. or on the weekends we have the Time-of-Day Rate 7 for you to consider.

 Current Time-of-Day Rate 7 Customers